 Article 1.1

 “victims” shall mean any persons or group of persons who individually or collectively have suffered or have alleged to have suffered human rights violation or abuse as defined in Article 1 paragraph 2 below.
-Where appropriate, and in accordance with domestic law, the term “victim” also includes the immediate family or dependents of the direct victim.
+Where appropriate, and in accordance with domestic law, the term “victim” also includes the immediate family or dependents of the direct victim and may include the minority or indigenous community of the victim.